 Your Bite: What’s the Big Deal?

-Malocclusion is when a person’s bite is not coming together with the way it is meant to form an anatomical and neuromuscular perspective.
+Malocclusion is when a person’s bite is not coming together the way it is supposed to, from an anatomic and neuromuscular perspective.
 Malocclusion can lead to all sorts of problems and pain.

 Contact us with any questions or to schedule an appointment to reclaim your smile today!